Poset-free Families and Lubell-boundedness: Lubell-bounded Posets

 For the diamond poset $\D_2$ the existence of the limit $\pi(\D_2)$ remains elusive.
-The diamond $\D_2$ is certainly not uniformly L-bounded (as there are $\D_2$-free families $\F$ for which $\hb_n(\F)>2.25$ for large $n$, as compared to $e(\D_2)=2$).
+The diamond $\D_2$ is certainly not uniformly L-bounded, since there are $\D_2$-free families $\F$ for which $\hb_n(\F)>2.25$ for large $n$, as compared to $e(\D_2)=2$.
 However, for ``most" values $k>2$ the diamond $\D_k$ is uniformly L-bounded.
-Another poset class we introduced~\cite{GriLiLu} was the {\em harp} $\Ha(\ell_1,\ldots,\ell_k)$, consisting of $k$ chains $\Pa_{\ell_1},\ldots,\Pa_{\ell_k}$ with their minimum elements identified and their maximum elements identified.
-Provided the chains have distinct lengths ($\ell_1>\cdots>\ell_k\ge3$) we showed the harp is uniformly L-bounded.
-Here is what we showed concerning largest $P$-free families for uniformly L-bounded $P$.
-Note that beyond determining $\pi(P)$, we know $\lanp$, and we even know the extremal $P$-free families.